zenparsing/node-esm-proposal/README.md

 ### Node CLI

-- If the entry file has import statement or export statements, node will execute the file as ESM.
+- If the entry file or a file specified using the `--require/-r` flag has import statement or export statements, node will execute the file as ESM.
 Otherwise it will execute the file as CommonJS.

 ### Module environment